App and account authentication¶

 The cTrader Open API authentication process is based on the OAuth 2.0 standard.

-As per the OAuth 2.0 standard, account authentication requires both an authorization code and an access token.
+As per the OAuth 2.0 standard, account authentication requires both an authorisation code and an access token.

-An authorization code is a short-term token that is issued for an individual cTID.
-Its expiration time is one minute.
+An authorisation code is a short-term token that is issued for an individual cTID.
+Its expiration period is one minute.
 An access token is a long-term token that allows an application to send and receive messages to and from the cTrader backend.
-After receiving it, an authorization code must be quickly exchanged with an access token; afterward, all messages sent to the cTrader backend have to be signed with the received access token to authenticate your application.
-The expiration time of an access token is 2,628,000 seconds (approximately 30 days).
+After receiving it, an authorisation code must be quickly exchanged for an access token; afterwards, all messages sent to the cTrader backend have to be signed with the received access token to authenticate your application.
+The expiration period of an access token is 2,628,000 seconds (approximately 30 days).
 After it is expired, a new access token can be generated using a refresh token.
-The refresh token does not have an expiration time.
+The refresh token does not have an expiration period.

 1. A user with a certain cTID accesses your application wherever it is deployed; the user interacts with an action button or equivalent.